kubernetes/community/contributors/design-proposals/statefulset-update.md

 this would be a valuable feature for production users of storage systems that use intermittent compaction as a form of garbage collection.
-Applications that use log structured merge trees with size tiered compaction (e.g Cassandra) or append only B(+/*) Trees (e.g Couchbase) can temporarily double their storage usage when compacting their on disk storage.
+Applications that use log structured merge trees with size tiered compaction (e.g Cassandra) or append only B(+/*) Trees (e.g Couchbase) can temporarily double their storage requirement during compaction.
 If there is insufficient space for compaction to progress, these applications will either fail or degrade  until additional capacity is added.
 While, if the user is using AWS EBS or GCE PD, there are valid manual workarounds to expand the size of a PD, it would be